garypen/trying/README.md

 With these restrictions in place, the trie implements a reasonably efficient mechanism for:
  - prefix matching
- - sorting
+ - representing large quantities of data with common prefixes

-If you don't need prefix matching or fast sorting, then a HashMap is almost always a better choice than a trie...
+If you don't need prefix matching, then a HashMap is almost always a better choice than a trie...

 ## Installation